milenmit/testmailapp_docker/README.md

 total_email_count: Total number of emails in the database.
 database_size_mb: Size of the database in MB.
 Example:
 curl "http://localhost:5000/emails/stats?api_key=YourSecretApiKey"

 Security
 To secure the API:

 Use a strong, unique API_KEY.
-Implement HTTPS to encrypt data between clients and the server.
+Consider implementing HTTPS to encrypt data between clients and the server.
 Restrict access to the API by IP address if possible.